-Alcoholics Anonymous steps first begun in 1935 by Bill Wilson and Bob Smith.
-Learn popular AA 12 steps questions about the genesis of the 12 steps of Alcoholics Anonymous program.
-Find what are the 12 steps of Alcoholics Anonymous below.
+Alcoholics Anonymous steps were first begun in 1935 by Bill Wilson and Bob Smith.
+Learn popular AA 12 steps questions about the genesis of the 12 Steps in Alcoholics Anonymous program.
+Find what are the 12 Steps of Alcoholics Anonymous below.

 The 12 concepts of Alcoholics Anonymous are:

-III.
-To insure effective leadership, we should endow each element of A.A.—the Conference, the General Service Board and its service corporations, staffs, committees, and executives—with a traditional “Right of Decision.”
+- III.
+To insure effective leadership, we should endow each element of A.A.—the Conference, the General Service Board, and its service corporations, staff, committees, and executives—with a traditional “Right of Decision.”

-VII.
-The Charter and Bylaws of the General Service Board are legal instruments, empowering the trustees to manage and conduct world service affairs.
+- VII.
+The Charter and Bylaws of the General Service Board are legal instruments, that empower the trustees to manage and conduct world service affairs.
 The Conference Charter is not a legal document; it relies upon tradition and the A.A. purse for final effectiveness.

-XI.
-The trustees should always have the best possible committees, corporate service directors, executives, staffs, and consultants.
+- XI.
+The trustees should always have the best possible committees, corporate service directors, executives, staff, and consultants.
 Composition, qualifications, induction procedures, and rights and duties will always be matters of serious concern.